MetaDock/MetaDock_dv/README.md

     ```

 5.  **Configure Environment Variables**
-    Create a `.env` file in the project root directory and add your API keys:
+    Edit the `.env` file in the project root directory and add your API keys:

     ```env
     # Qwen API Configuration (Recommended - Default model)